 Your preliminary test results (pass/fail) will appear on the computer screen.
-Examination scores will be emailed two (2) business days after examination administration, provided all required documents have been received.
-Examination results cannot be released by telephone, to anyone.
+Notification to view your examination scores will be emailed two (2) business days after you have taken the examination provided all official transcripts verifying the appropriate degree have been received.
+Note: examination results cannot be released by telephone, to anyone.

-Your official score report will indicate "PASS" or "FAIL" status and the scaled score on the total examination.
+Your official score report can be viewed online post login.
+It will indicate "PASS" or "FAIL" status and the scaled score on the total examination.
 All examination scores are reported in scaled score.
 A scaled score is statistically derived (in part) from the raw score (number of correctly answered questions) and the difficulty level of the questions.
 Because each examinee has taken a different form of the examination, scaled scores are used so that tests may be compared on the same scale.
 The minimum passing score is 400.
 The highest attainable score is 999.

 If you were unsuccessful in passing the examination, your scaled scores on each of the subtests will be indicated on this report as well.
 These subtest scores cannot be calculated to obtain your total score.
 These scores are provided as a means of demonstrating your areas of strengths and weaknesses in comparison to the minimum pass score.